Arcadia-Science/2024-sensory-neuroimaging/README.md

 ## Overview
-Data analysis scripts and notebooks for the translation pilot "Brain imaging of pruritogen responses".
+Microscope control software, data analysis scripts and notebooks for the translation pilot "Brain imaging of pruritogen responses".
 Contains all code necessary to reproduce figures and results from the pub.

 ## Installation and Setup